 - 2.7.
 A concern or complaint can be made in person, in writing or by telephone.
 They may also be made by a third party acting on behalf of a complainant, as long as they have appropriate consent to do so. - 2.8.
 Concerns should be raised with the relevant member of staff or the Principal.
-If the issue remains unresolved, the next step is to make a formal complaint.

-- 2.9.
-Complaints against Academy staff (except the Principal) should be made in the first instance, to the Principal via the Academy's main office.
+If the issue remains unresolved, the next step is to make a formal complaint. - 2.9.
+Complaints against school staff (except the Principal) should be made in the first instance to the Principal via the school's main office.
 Please mark them as Private and Confidential. - 2.10.
-Complaints that involve or are about the Principal should be addressed to the Chief Executive Officer, via the Academy's main office.
+Complaints that involve or are about the Principal should be addressed to the Chief Executive Officer, via the school's main office.
 Please mark them as Private and Confidential. - 2.11.
-Complaints about the Chair of Governors, any individual Governor or the whole Local Governing Body should be addressed to the Chief Executive Officer via the Academy Office.
+Complaints about the Chair of Governors, any individual Governor or the whole Local Governing Board should be addressed to the Governance Professional via the school's main office.
 Please mark them as Private and Confidential. - 2.12.
-For ease of use, a template complaint form is included at the end of this procedure.
-If you require help in completing the form, please contact the Academy's main office.
-You can also ask third party organisations like the Citizens Advice to help you. - 2.13.
+For ease of use, a template complaint form is included in section 3.
+If you require help in completing the form, please contact the school's main office.
+You can also ask third party organisations like Citizens Advice to help you. - 2.13.
 In accordance with equality law, we will consider making reasonable adjustments if required, to enable complainants to access and complete this complaints procedure.
 For instance, providing information in alternative formats, assisting complainants in raising a formal complaint or holding meetings in accessible locations.